 - “Borrower” or “Borrower” – With the modifier “or,” either of the borrowers can sign the title to sell the vehicle.

-- “Borrower” and/or “Borrower” – With the modifier of “and/or,” both or only one of the borrowers need to be present for the sale.
+- “Borrower” and/or “Borrower” – With the modifier of “and/or,” both or only one of the borrowers needs to be present for the sale, depending on where you live.

 If you don’t have your title and you still have an active loan, you’re likely in a title-holding state (41 states are).
 This means your lender holds it until your loan is complete.
 You can contact the lender and ask what’s on the title.
 If you’re in a non-title holding state – Arizona, Maryland, Michigan, Minnesota, New York, Kentucky, Oklahoma, South Dakota – you should have gotten the title in the mail shortly after you purchased the vehicle.